Hire UX designer

 What Mistakes to Avoid When Hiring a UX Designer?

-Hiring new talent in your company always comes with challenges.
-The position of UX designer is not an exception—many people think that this profession is about exceptional creativity.
-Still, there are a lot of other required tech skills to become a qualified professional.
+Hiring new talent in your company is often challenging.
+Filling the position for a UX designer is no exception—many people think that this profession is about exceptional creativity.
+However, there are many other required tech skills to become a qualified professional.

-What to consider when looking for a UX designer, and what common mistakes do employers make?
-Read on!
+Let’s delve deeper into what to consider when looking for a UX designer and the common mistakes employers make.

 Hiring a UX Designer Just to Make Beautiful Prototypes

 That’s a common misconception.
-Employers often focus on prototyping and storyboards in UX design which is the initial visual stage of development.
+Employers often focus on prototyping and storyboards in UX design, the initial visual stage of development.

-Although a beautiful design product is created as a clear deliverable from the designer, the target audience’s core analysis may have been overlooked.
+Although the designer creates and delivers a beautiful design product, the target audience’s core analysis may have been overlooked.

-If all you need is a beautiful design, you need a UI designer, not a UX designer.
-UX is about people, their experience, and your product’s identity, not just about the way it looks.
+If all you need is a beautiful design, you need a user interface (UI) designer, not a UX designer.
+The user experience focuses on people, their experience, and your product’s identity—not just about the way it looks.

 Hiring a UX Designer Just for a UX Audit

-UX designers may also come into a project in the auditing phase or when the project is mainly completed.
+User experience designers may also come into a project in the auditing phase or when the meat of the project is nearly completed.
 The main task for the UX designer at this stage might be to edit the website copy or look over the texts and graphics.

-As we mentioned before, the UX development process focuses on understanding the audience and user experience.
+As we’ve mentioned, the UX development process focuses on understanding the audience and user experience.
 So, hiring a designer just to check some product parts is not a good idea.

 How Much Does it Cost to Hire a UX Designer?

-Good UX designers might charge upwards of $75 an hour.
-For that price, they’ll create personas for your brand and perform a comprehensive Target Audience Analysis.
-For simple prototyping and wireframing work, UX designers might cost $35 an hour or even less.
-But you should understand that these numbers are the specialists’ rates without additional expenses.
+Good UX designers often charge upwards of $75 an hour.
+For that price, they’ll create personas for your brand and perform a comprehensive target audience analysis.
+For simple prototyping and wireframing work, UX designers might charge $35 an hour or even less.
+However, these numbers are the specialists’ rates, not including additional expenses.
 If you hire in-house designers, you will also pay for the hiring process and have additional expenses like bonuses and taxes.
-See the comparison of rates depending on the hiring model.
+The chart below compares the rates by hiring model.

 Source: Salary.com, YouTeam, Upwork